onealexharms/painscale/physicalpainscale.md

 10. Yelling, shaking, thrashing, no control.

 (c) Alex Harms 2017.
-Free to use or adapt, with this notice included, under the following licence: https://creativecommons.org/licenses/by-sa/3.0/us/
+Free to use or adapt, with this notice included, under the following licence: (Creative Commons Attribution-ShareAlike)[https://creativecommons.org/licenses/by-sa/3.0/us/]